- Home

-A truly unique Victorian silver gilt (gold plated on solid silver) 19-piece vanity set with inset cabochon tiger's eye gemstones and each piece is hand-embossed and of superb quality in both weight and workmanship.
+A truly unique 19-piece Victorian silver-gilt (gold plated on solid silver) vanity set with inset cabochon tiger's eye gemstones and where each hand-embossed piece is of superb quality in both weight and workmanship.

 In addition, there is a silver gilt sewing box made by Morris Jonas in London in 1879 and which should contain three sewing implements but two are missing.